PoisotLab/ms_metaweb_transfer/README.md

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
-Specifically, it is the "upper bounds" on what the composition of the local networks can be.
+Specifically, it is the "upper bounds" on what the composition of the local networks can be [see *e.g.* @McLeod2021SamAsy].
 These local networks, in turn, can be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
 This has been done for example for tree-galler-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapod trophic interactions [@OConnor2020UnvFoo], and crop-pest networks [@Grunig2020CroFor].
 Whereas the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the